neutrons/garnet/docs/source/design/reduction_plan_mvp.rst

 the related function is called, where the majority of the flow between M-V is coordinated.
 The details are presented in the next section.

+In the first screen various functionality and states are accomplished:
+    * List of Reduction Plans
+    * Create a Reduction Plan
+    * Edit a Reduction Plan
+    * Copy the Parameters of a Reduction Plan
+    * Delete a Reduction Plan
+    * Show the selected Reduction Plan
+The selected_reduction_plan (name) label in the View should always be in sync with the selected_plan (id) in the Model side.
+The selected_plan field stores the unique identifier (id) of the selected (current) valid ReductionPlan object that the User can see.

+To distinsguish between the states: Create and Edit, we check the selected_plan field in ReductionPlanListModel.
+    * If there is no selected plan, we are in Create state.
+Users need to provide a unique filepath in this state, else a Warning Message pop-up <File already exists.
+Do you want to override it?>.
+    * If there is a selected plan, we are in Edit state.
+Users cannot update the filepath in this state.

 M-V-P Interactions
 --------------------